88-degrees/Book-of-Changes/appendix02s1.md

 The paragraph on line 1 is another way of saying that in the course of things real goodness may be expected to be fortunate,--'by the appointment of Heaven.'

 Paragraph 2.
-'The thought of getting rich had not risen in his mind:'--he did what he did, because it was right, not because of the gain it would bring him.
+'The thought of getting rich had not risen in his mind:' -- he did what he did, because it was right, not because of the gain it would bring him.

 On paragraph 3, it is said, 'The superior man seeks simply to be free from insincerity, and leaves the questions of happiness and calamity to Heaven.'